 - They are physically active which engages the brain.

 - They are learning to make decisions.

 - They are learning that YOU care about them!

-Children with developmental delays won’t see much, if any, cognitive benefit from sitting on a couch passively observing a television.
-However, if you make a it a goal to get them up and singing and dancing, acting out scenes, and using interactive manipulatives such as toys and figurines, while having fun with them you’ll see a huge difference quickly!
+Children with developmental delays won’t see much if any, cognitive benefit from sitting on a couch passively observing a television.
+However, if you make it a goal to get them up and singing and dancing, acting out scenes, and using interactive manipulatives such as toys and figurines while having fun with them you’ll see a huge difference quickly!

 Do you have any creative ways you engage with your child to help them be more interactive with their favorite shows?
 Please leave a comment.

 One of the greatest natural resources is the minds of our children. – Walt Disney